 4. Give a warm welcome

-Your church will only grow if your first time visitors come back for a second and third time.
+Get this right and you’ll notice more first time visitors come back for a second and third time.

 1. Welcome them.
 Your welcoming team give people their one and only first impression of the church.
 Train your welcoming team and treat your guests well.